officialnico/py-tutorial/open_sesame.md

   for row_i in range(0,len(rows)):
     rows[row_i]=rows[row_i].split(',')
   ```
+  ##### len():
+  `len(rows)` will return the amount of elements in said list
+  `len("random string")` will return the number of characters in that string
+  in conclusion: len() is a useful function for finding the length of things, specially useful in this scenarario
+  the reason why i used the range function was because it was easier to understand in this case and I'm not sure the other method can be applied here
+  range is simpler than the other way so keep it in mind when you get stuck 👌

 #### 4. Create a nested for loop to go through each element in rows